bobbingwide/oik/readme.txt

 == Changelog ==
+= 2.3 =
+* Changed: oik now implements the "init" action with priority 11.
+This means "oik_loaded" will be fired after other plugins have registered post types and taxonomies.
+* Changed: Updated readme.txt for official release of v2.3
+* Tested: With WordPress 4.0 and WordPress Multi-Site
+* Changed: Display of field labels is now optional, using #label arg.

+= 2.3-beta.0825 =
+* Added: [api bw_field_function_featured_image()] for format=F
+* Added: [api bw_format_more()] for the inline read more link
+* Added: oik-ids.php to implement optional display of post IDs on admin pages
+* Added: filters to allow other plugins to provide shortcode help and syntax
+* Added: action [hook bw_sc_link] to allow other plugins to define the link to more shortcode help
+* Changed: Added bw_field_function_more() for format=M to display simpler "more" link - not styled as an Artisteer button.
+* Changed: Added bw_query_shorten() and bw_shorten() to allow truncation of long option strings in select fields.
+Uses '#length' arg.
+* Changed: Commented out more calls to bw_trace2()
+* Changed: For easier CSS styling, [bw_pdf] and [bw_images] set default classes; "bw_pdf" and "bw_images", instead of using "bw_attachments"
+* Changed: Improved some more docblock commments
+* Changed: Logo image can be defined using a post ID
+* Changed: Shortcode syntax help now produces links to the definition of the shortcode and parameters at oik-plugins.com
+* Changed: Removed "more oik help" column from the shortcode help table.
+* Changed: Commented out some unused shortcodes from the default_help table.
+* Changed: Use format=R for a blocked read more link and format=M for an inline read more link.
+* Changed: bw_format_label() supports '#label' option.
+Set to false when the label and separator are not required.
+* Changed: bw_get_posts() now supports an "id" array with only one element for "post__in" processing.
+Required for oik-fields [bw_related] by= parameter.
+* Changed: oik custom image link can be defined using a post ID
+* Changed: [hook bw_syntax] now expects two parameters
+* Fixed: Added missing function bw_field_function_anchor() for format=A

+= 2.3-alpha.0728 =
+* Added: Option to replace the "Howdy," prefix in admin menu; implements "admin_bar_menu" hook
+* Added: Option to use the logo image as a login logo; implements "login_head" hook
+* Added: Optional parameter $prefix to bw_navi_s2eofn()
+* Added: bw_get_thumbnail_src()
+* Changed: Disable 'wpmem_securify' filter on oik options page to avoid Notify messages
+* Changed: Minor improvement to [bw_count] shortcode
+* Changed: Tidied logic in bw_get_thumbnail()
+* Changed: bw_load_shortcode_suffix() to cater for shortcodes containing hyphens
+* Commented out: Some tracing calls
+* Fixed: Initialise $title_arr in bw_default_title_arr()
+* Fixed: docblock comment for bw_pp_shortcodes()

+= 2.3-alpha.0616 =
+* Added: "start to end of count" for paginated shortcode output. e.g. 1 to 30 of 42
+* Changed: table header now formatted usin th
+* Fixed: Null post titles displayed as "Post: id"
+* Changed: bw_sl(), and bw_el() now handle comma separated as well as unordered and ordered list types
+* Changed: added bw_simple_list() to better handle logic to produce "simple" lists of links to posts
+* Fixed: Changed bw_inner_tag() and added bw_inner_tags() to support bw_simple_list()

+= 2.3-alpha.0613 =
+* Added: bw_shortcode_event() now invokes "oik_shortcode_result" after shortcode expansion
+* Added: bw_get_posts() now supports queries for multiple post types
+* Added: [bw_navi] shortcode - Simple paginated list
+* Added: oik_navi_shortcode_result() implements "oik_shortcode_result" filter to add pagination
+* Added: oik_navi_shortcode_atts() implements "oik_shortcode_atts" filter to prepare for handling pagination
+* Changed: Commented out some calls to bw_trace2() / bw_backtrace()
+* Changed: More documentation improvements
+* Changed: [bw_link] with no parameters will produce a link to the current post
+* Fixed: Shortcode help for [bw_list] thumbnail= parameter, default: none
+* Fixed: bw_form_field_noderef() now caters for badly stored noderef; stored as serialised post rather than post->ID
+* Fixed: bw_format_list() now displays a post with no title as "Post: id"

+= 2.3-alpha.0604 =
+* Changed: [bw_link] shortcode no longer requires http:// prefix when linking to an external site.
+Prefix internal links with /.
+* Added: Help and syntax help for the WordPress [playlist] shortcode

+= 2.3-alpha.0531 =
+* Added: uo= parameter for [bw_list].
+Use uo=o for a numbered list.
+* Added: [bw_count] shortcode
+* Fixed: Notify message from bw_build_akismet_query_string() assignment of comment_content
+* Changed: Minor changes to jquery.fancybox-1.3.4.js for problem determination

 = 2.3-alpha.0511 =
 * Added: Documented the unexpected gobang() function in deprecated.inc
 * Added: Help description and syntax for Artisteer shortcodes, some of which appear fairly useless!